augusto-herrmann/docker-jupyter-extensible/README.md

 # Extensible Docker image for Jupyter Notebook/Lab

-Most tutorials for using Jupyer Nootebook or Jupyter Lab end when you get Jupyter running.
+Most tutorials for using Jupyter Notebook or Jupyter Lab end when you get Jupyter running.
 But, in real world applications, you will also want to set up your own system configuration parameters, install your own system and Python packages, and it may not be obvious how to do it.